Suraj151/esp8266-framework/README.md

 exec /apps/hello.app.elf
 ```

 The command knows nothing about image formats.
 A port declares `DEVICE_SUPPORTS_PROGRAM_EXEC` and registers an `iProgramLoaderInterface`, which owns what an image is and how it is relocated — so a board with a different architecture needs no change on the command side, and a board with no loader simply has no `exec`.
-Today the ESP32 registers one, over a relocatable ELF loader.
+The loader that exists today works over a relocatable ELF image.

 The command returns to the prompt immediately with a pid.
 The app runs concurrently and its output arrives asynchronously; `ps` lists it and `kill <pid>` ends it.
 It also ends when `main()` returns, and the image is freed on either path.
 Because it is a task rather than a scheduler entry, stop and continue don't apply to it.